Autism Mentorship Initiative

 In addition, successful candidates are expected to demonstrate a caring and compassionate attitude and be respectful of diversity.

-Background knowledge of Autism Spectrum Disorders, work or training as an Applied Behavioural Analyst, prior tutoring or education/teaching experience are considered assets, but, are not necessarily required.
+Background knowledge of autism, prior tutoring or education/teaching experience are considered assets, but, are not necessarily required.

 If you are interested in this great opportunity to gain knowledge and experience while mentoring young autistic adults, please complete the on-line application below and upload your resume and cover letter to the attention of the Program Coordinator.

 Please submit applications by July 31.